manavm1990/vite-react-tailwind-vitest/README.md

 # React-Tailwind-Vitest

 This is a template for a React project using TailwindCSS and Vite/Vitest.
+It also includes `require('@tailwindcss/forms')` in the `tailwind.config.js` file.

 ## Scripts